Detect the chronic fat distribution disorder that affects one in 10 women with the lipoedema test

 • General exhaustion and a feeling of fatigue

-What is a lipedema self-test?
+What is a lipoedema self-test?

-The lipedema test
+The lipoedema test

 After the test is before the diagnosis - the next steps